 - a.
 The issue was approved by Financial Supervisory Commission ("FSC") under Order No. Jin-Guan-Bao-Shou-Zi-1090434160 and Taipei Exchange ("TPEx") under Order No. Cheng-Gui-Chai-Zi-10900142481.
 The Company issued corporate bond on December 28, 2020.
 The issuance conditions are as follows: - 1) Total issuance and face value: The total issuance is NT \$10,000,000 thousand, and the per par value is NT \$1,000 thousand. - 2) Issue period and method: Perpetual bonds.
-Fully issued according to the face value. - 3) Coupon rate: The annual coupon rate is fixed at 2.7%. - 4) Interest payment: Since the issuance date, the interest will be calculated and paid once a year based on the coupon rate.
+Fully issued according to the face value. - 3) Coupon rate: The annual coupon rate is fixed at 2.7%.

+- 4) Interest payment: Since the issuance date, the interest will be calculated and paid once a year based on the coupon rate.
 The interest payment amount is calculated based on the face value of each bond and is rounded up to the nearest dollar if the decimal point is more than \$0.5 and rounded off if less than \$0.4.
 If the principal and interest payment date is the day when the place of payment bank ceases business, the principal and interest will be paid on the business day following the business closure day, and no additional interest will be paid.
-If the principal and interest are received after the principal and interest payment date, no deferred interest will be calculated and paid.

-- 5) Redemption right: Ten years after the issuance date, the bonds may be redeemed in whole by KGI Life with regulator's approval if the Company's capital adequacy ratio (after the bond redemption) is one time higher than the minimum regulation requirement at the time of calculation.
+If the principal and interest are received after the principal and interest payment date, no deferred interest will be calculated and paid. - 5) Redemption right: Ten years after the issuance date, the bonds may be redeemed in whole by KGI Life with regulator's approval if the Company's capital adequacy ratio (after the bond redemption) is one time higher than the minimum regulation requirement at the time of calculation.
 The redemption price will be equal to par value plus any accrued and unpaid interest payable up to the date of redemption. - 6) Form: Issued in dematerialized form, and is registered with the Taiwan Depository & Clearing Corporation.

-The Company's issuance of corporate bonds recognizes in interest expenses, accounted as financial costs, for the three months ended and the nine months ended September 30, 2024 and 2023 was \$67,869 thousand, \$68,055 thousand, \$202,131 thousand and \$201,945 thousand, respectively.
+The Company's issuance of corporate bonds recognized in interest expenses, accounted as financial costs, from three months ended March 31, 2025 and 2024 were \$66,575 thousand and \$67,131 thousand, respectively.